RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

    - Few-shot prompting (added 10 initial dataset entries along with the PDF).
    - Added metadata like chunk numbers and page numbers (later removed due to issues).

+### Improvements

+1. **PDF Cleanup**: Ensured the input documents were clean and well-structured.
+2. **Multiquery Retriever**: Improved retrieval accuracy by using multiple queries.
+3. **Few-shot Prompting**: Enhanced model training by including a small set of initial dataset entries.
+4. **Metadata Addition**: Added chunk numbers and page numbers to improve context relevance (removed due to issues).

 ## Evaluation Metrics

 ### Thought Process